rust-lang/rfcs/text/3040-enum-as-to-into.md

 ### Leaving the derive macros in external crates

-Leaving the derive macros in external crates is worse because it makes the more correct thing (type-checked conversion safety) higher friction than the convenient thing (builtin `as` casts).
+Leaving the derive macros in external crates is worse because it makes the more correct thing (type-checked non-truncation of conversion) higher friction than the convenient thing (builtin `as` casts).
 There is a place for external crates here for doing non-standard things, such as having default enum variants in a `From` implementation (just as the [derivative](https://crates.io/crates/derivative) crate implements custom derives of many traits), but the core infallible conversion feels like it should be within easy reach.

 ### Not removing `as` support for enums